 The estimator \eqref{eq:knn-estimator} satisfies the following guarantee. \begin{theorem}[\citet{noshad2017direct}] Suppose the smoothed distributions $P', Q'$ satisfy \Cref{asmp:knn-mauve}, and the divergence generator $f$ is $L$-Lipschitz over $[1/B, B]$, where $B$ is from Assumption \ref{asmp:knn:bounded}.
 Then, the $k$-nearest neighbor estimator $\eqref{eq:knn-estimator}$ with sample size $m=n$ satisfies

-\end{theorem} The assumption of $f$ being Lipschitz on a restricted domain $[1/B, B]$ follows directly Assumption \ref{asmp:fdiv:1st-deriv} with a $\log B$ factor.
-It thus holds for a number of $f$-divergences as shown in \Cref{tab:fdiv:asmp-examples}.
+\end{theorem} The assumption of $f$ being Lipschitz on a restricted domain $[1/B, B]$ follows directly from Assumption \ref{asmp:fdiv:1st-deriv} with a $\log B$ factor.
+Thus, this assumption holds for many $f$-divergences as shown in \Cref{tab:fdiv:asmp-examples}.
 The bound shows that this estimator suffers from the curse of dimensionality, as is common for nonparametric estimators.
 The two terms of the error are balanced at $k = n^{\gamma/(d+\gamma)}$ and the optimal rate is $n^{-2\gamma/(d+\gamma)}$.